How to Row a Rowing Machine – The Rowing Stroke

 Click images to enlarge.

 - Arms are straight and relaxed.
-Head is neutral.
+Head is in a neutral position.
 Shoulders are level and not hunched.
-The position should feel comfortable.
+The position should be comfortable.

-- Shins are vertical, or as close to vertical as is comfortable for you.
-Shins should not move beyond perpendicular.
+- Shins should be vertical, or as close to vertical as is comfortable for you; they should not move beyond perpendicular.

-- Start the drive by pressing with your legs, and then swing the back through the vertical position before finally adding the arm pull.
+- Start the drive by pressing with your legs, then swinging your back through the vertical position, and finally adding the arm pull.

 - Hands with a loose grip on the handle move in a straight line to and from the flywheel.

-- Upper body is leaning back slightly, using good support from
+- Upper body should be leaning back slightly, using good support from the core muscles

-- Legs are extended and handle is held lightly below your ribs.
-The arms draw the handle past the knees to the body.
+- Legs should be extended and the handle should be held lightly below your ribs.
+The arms should draw the handle past the knees to the body.

-- Shoulders should be low with wrists and grip relaxed.
+- Shoulders should be low, and wrists and grip relaxed.
 Wrists should be flat.

-- Extend your arms until they straighten before leaning from the hips towards the flywheel.
+- Extend your arms until they are straightened, then lean from the hips towards the flywheel.